 - The entirety of Conker's Bad Fur Day is replayable via the Chapters menu.
 Bosses, cutscenes and ending are all included.
 There are also secret cheats that allow the player to take a look at a point of the game that is ahead of the current progression.

-- In Kirby Super Star, the Arena is a Boss Rush that is unlocked once you've completed all other games.
+- In Kirby Super Star, The Arena is a Boss Rush that is unlocked once you've completed all other main sub-games.
+In addition, Spring Breeze, Revenge of Meta Knight, and Revenge of the King (in the DS remake) allows you to select stage numbers in their title screens.

 - In Wario: Master of Disguise, not only can the player replay the minigames unlocked in the main campaign, but also the variations thereof (for instance, Traced Memory alone comes in twelve forms, so if he or she wants to play them all, each has to be unlocked individually).